smrfeld/export-safari-reading-list/README.md

-# Export Safari reading list to CSV or JSON
+# Safari reading list in Python

+`safarireadinglist` is a Python package to load your Safari reading list into Python, and to export it, including thumbnail icons.

 <img src="readme_imgs/reading_list.jpg" alt="drawing" width="400"/>